Feixiang Park station

 Feixiang Park Station (飞翔公园站 (飛翔公園站, fei1 coeng4 gung1 jyun2 zaam6)), known as Yuanjing Station and later Yuncheng Station during planning, is a metro station on Line 2 of the Guangzhou Metro.
 It is located under the west side of Yuncheng East Road, the east side of Yuncheng West Road and the south side of the former Baiyun International Airport, in the Baiyun District of Guangzhou.
 It started operation on 25 September 2010.

+Exits

+The station has two exits, labeled Exit A and C. Exit A has connections to Guangzhou bus 975 and 981.